azlabsphp/laravel-query/README.md

 $filters = \drewlabs_databse_parse_client_request_query(new TestModelStub, $request);
 ```

-- Here is a list of Eloquent methods supported by the package:
+- Here is a list of query methods supported by the package:

 ```php
 $methods = [